zmcartor/homestead-guide/source/account-management.rst

 .. code-block:: Javascript

-  > eth.accounts
+  > exp.accounts
   ["0xb2f69ddf70297958e582a0cc98bce43294f1007d"]

-.. _using-mist-ethereum-wallet:
+.. _using-mist-expanse-wallet:

-Using Mist Ethereum wallet
+Using Mist Expanse wallet
 --------------------------------------------------------------------------------

-For the command line averse, there is now a GUI-based option for creating accounts: The “official” Mist Ethereum wallet.
-The Mist Ethereum wallet, and its parent Mist project, are being developed under the auspices of the Ethereum Foundation, hence the “official” status.
+For the command line averse, there is now a GUI-based option for creating accounts: The “official” Mist Expanse wallet.
+The Mist Expanse wallet, and its parent Mist project, are being developed under the auspices of the Expanse Foundation, hence the “official” status.
 Versions of the wallet app are available for Linux, Mac OS X, and Windows.

 ..
 Warning:: The Mist wallet is beta software.
 Please beware and use it at your own risk.

-Creating an account using the GUI Mist Ethereum wallet couldn’t be easier.
+Creating an account using the GUI Mist Expanse wallet couldn’t be easier.
 In fact, your first account is created during the installation of the app.

-1. `Download the latest version of the wallet app <https://github.com/ethereum/mist/releases>`_  for your operating system.
-Opening the Wallet App will kick off syncing a full copy of the Ethereum blockchain on your computer, since you will in effect be running a full geth node.
+1. `Download the latest version of the wallet app <https://github.com/expanse-org/mist/releases>`_  for your operating system.
+Opening the Wallet App will kick off syncing a full copy of the Expanse blockchain on your computer, since you will in effect be running a full geth node.

-2. Unzip the downloaded folder and run the Ethereum-Wallet executable file.
+2. Unzip the downloaded folder and run the Expanse-Wallet executable file.

 .. image:: img/51Downloading.png
    :width: 582px